-- 1 Access to optometrist services, emergency services and general practitioners. - 2 Training and certification for healthcare professionals. - 3 Processes for assessing and implementing new technology. - 4 Experimental treatments (such as stem cell therapy for advanced geographic atrophy).
+- Access to optometric, emergency and GP services. - 2 Training and certification for healthcare professionals. - 3 Processes for assessing and implementing new technology. - 4 Interventions that are not used in England, including experimental interventions such as stem cell therapy for advanced geographic atrophy.